 Clean & Declutter

 It goes without saying but you’re always going to want to make sure the interior of your house is in pristine condition.
 You never know when buyers are going to want to take a look around.
-Not dealing with your home’s issues means potential buyers who can’t see past the mess will just keep on looking.
+Not dealing with your home’s issues means potential buyers who can’t see past the mess will just keep on looking for another place.
 That’s true whether it’s during a visit or from photos.
 So make sure the house gets a thorough cleaning and decluttering, whether that’s by you or a company you hire.

 Also, keep an eye out for problem areas and repair needs, such as cracks in walls or floor damage.
 Tiny issues aren’t so tiny when buyers are looking at everything with an eye towards reasons to keep moving.
 Don’t just throw everything in the closet because buyers will certainly want to look in those as well.
-If you can, rent a storage unit and put your extra items in there.
+If you can, rent a storage unit, and put your extra items in there.

 Bring in the Pros

 One of the most important things a seller needs to remember is that buyers are looking to buy a house they can see themselves in.
-So while you might have a great personal style (or at least think you do), you’re going to want your home to look at clean and neutral as possible.
+So while you might have a great personal style (or at least think you do), you’re going to want your home to look as clean and neutral as possible.
 Consider bringing in a home stager who can replace your furniture with the right colors and designs to appeal to modern buyers.
 You’ll also want to hire a real estate photographer to find the angles and spots that make your house really pop.
 You’ll have to pay a decent amount for good staging and photos, but experts agree that homes that do this often sell faster.

-Even in the summer, there are guarantees.
+Even in the summer, there are no guarantees.
 You could do everything right and still not get the right buyer or make enough money to offset the many costs involved.
 So you may want to consider selling the home to a home buying company like Jamie Buys Houses.
 We’ll buy your house as-is, pay you in cash, and close in a matter of days or whenever works best for you.
 You can’t get any faster than that.
 Even if the house is damaged or comes with financial problems that would scare off buyers on the open market, we can work with you on a fair cash offer and get you moving quickly so that you can focus on your next big decision before summer is over.